ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    "Copy the NS RRs for the subzone into the authority section of the reply.
 Put whatever NS addresses are available into the additional section, using glue RRs if the addresses are not available from authoritative data or the cache.
-If all in-domain glue RRs do not fit, set TC=1 in the header.
+If all glue RRs for in-domain name servers do not fit, set TC=1 in the header.
 Go to step 4."

 #  Security Considerations